-The following courses are required as part of your Computer Information Systems Degree.
+The following courses are required as part of your 39-unit Online Computer Information Systems degree program:

 CIS-302 Discrete Structures.
 3 Units.

 The study and application of counting techniques, propositional logic, mathematical induction, set theory, recursive equations, graphs, trees, and Boolean algebra for algorithms in computing.

 CIS-312.
 Introduction to Computer Information Systems.
 3 Units.

 Review a survey of computer information systems as used in business and industry.
 Topics include: Hardware; operating systems; networks and communication; database management and other applications; programming; security and data management, and ethical concerns and practices in the field.

 CIS-320 Computer Programming for Information Systems.
 3 Units.

 The study of computer programming for information systems applications, highlighting data and control structures, using a current programming language.